Skip to content

 List Organizations

-Organizations represent groups of users within the Hub, each with its own repositories.
+Organizations represent groups of users within the Hub, each with its own set of records.
 Users can be members of many organizations.
 The organizations available to you are listed under the Organizations tab

 Create a new organization